The Leather Associated Student Grants Programme aims to support individuals based in the UK:

 Crucially you must also been in need of financial need support to be able to study (and have exhausted other options for funding including student loans or family support).

-If you are not a British citizen, you must have the right to remain in the UK for at least five years and meet at least one of the criteria below:
+If you are not a British citizen, you must have the right to remain in the UK for at least five years or be eligible for home fee status and meet at least one of the criteria below:

 – have been granted refugee status;

-– be working in the UK and plan to stay here for the foreseeable future
+– be working in the UK and plan to stay here for the foreseeable future; or

 We only accept applications made via our online form.
-However, we have provided a word version of the form (available here) to allow you to prepare your answers in advance
+However, we have provided a word version of the form (which will be available here when the programme opens) to allow you to prepare your answers in advance

 You don’t need to complete the application all at once – so long as you register with us you can save your progress and sign back in anytime.